» max emrich - ibm «

 Without any interaction, the visitor only sees the flat spiral of columns.
 As soon as they press one of the three buttons the visualization of one of the three quantum runs appears.

-n the final step, I turned the project into a website that receives new quantum data every 20 minutes.
-Not having limited coding experience from Arduino and building this website, I leveraged Chatgpt to fully develop and deploy the final page on » ibm.maxemrich.de (Try it by pressing 1,2 and 3 on your Keyboard) «
+To follow up on the exhibition, I turned the project into a website that receives new quantum data every 20 minutes.
+With limited coding experience from Arduino and building this website, I leveraged Chatgpt to fully develop and deploy the final page on » ibm.maxemrich.de (Try it by pressing 1,2 and 3 on your Keyboard) «